 Not everything I’ve written lives on this website.
-Several years ago, for no apparent reason, my writing shifted into the creation of intense personal essays, which combine my own experiences, the lives of ancient sages, and other ingredients to explore a deep human issue beyond conventional wisdom.
+Several years ago, for no apparent reason, my writing shifted into the creation of intense personal essays, which tend to explore currents of the human experience (like love, gratitude, gender, and friendship) that run deeper than their typical portrayal in conventional wisdom.
 A number of thoughtful publications have done me the honor of publishing these essays in their pages.
 Here is a selection of them:

 - No Thank You Necessary.
 How can you do something when you don’t know what it is?
 Many ancient traditions tout the value of gratitude, and most parents have reminded their young children to “say thank you.”
 But there must be more to it than mere words.
-This essay digs into the “more.”
-Published in Amethyst Review (“new writing engaging with the sacred”).
+This essay digs into the more.
+Published in Amethyst Review.

 - Scenes from the Q of LGBTQ+.
 What is it like to live every day outside the confines of he and she?
-Difficult, intimidating, powerful—and occasionally funny.
-Published in Evolve (“groundbreaking Jewish conversations”).
+Difficult, intimidating, powerful, and occasionally funny.
+Published in Evolve.

 - Outside/Inside.
 I have stopped living on the outside after decades trekking its wastes and drinking from its springs.
 I have settled on inside, reaching outside, as a home for my heart.
 Now comes this koan that questions whether there is inside or outside at all.
 Published in Amethyst Review.